UmaAmmara/Uma-Ammara/README.md

 MongoDB · PostgreSQL

-☁️ Development Tools
+⚙️ Development Tools

-Google Cloud Shell · Google Cloud Console · Git & GitHub REST APIs · JSON
+Git & GitHub · Google Cloud Shell · Google Cloud Console REST APIs · JSON

 📌 What I’m Currently Doing

-🔹 Enhancing skills in AI-driven and Full Stack Web Development 🔹 Working on personal and academic projects
+🔹 Improving skills in AI-driven & Full Stack Web Development 🔹 Working on academic and personal projects
 🔹 Exploring cloud-based development environments
 🔹 Strengthening problem-solving and coding practices

 🎯 Career Goals

-🎯 Build scalable and intelligent applications
+🎯 Build scalable and intelligent software solutions
 🎯 Grow as a Full Stack Developer with AI expertise
-🎯 Gain real-world, industry-level development experience 🎯 Continuously learn and adapt to emerging technologies
+🎯 Gain hands-on industry-level experience
+🎯 Continuously learn and adapt to emerging technologies

 📫 Connect With Me

 🔗 Feel free to explore my repositories and connect with me on GitHub

-<p align="center"> ⭐ <em>Always eager to learn, collaborate, and take on new challenges.</em> </p>
+⭐ Always eager to learn, collaborate, and take on new challenges.